flw88/mut_sex_bias_amniotes/README.md

-# The evolution of sex bias in mutation across amniotes
+# A paternal bias in mutation is widespread in amniotes and can arise independently of arise independently of cell divisions
-mut_sex_bias_amniotes
+Data and code to reproduce the findings in https://www.biorxiv.org/content/10.1101/2022.02.07.479417v1